Amid68/Fake-News-Detection/docs/system_design.md

 PostgreSQL was selected for the following reasons:
 - Full SQL compliance and advanced features
-- Excellent performance for concurrent operations
+- Excellent support for JSON/JSONB fields (useful for topic data)
 - Strong support for Django ORM
 - Free and open-source
 - Robust backup and recovery options